alfredoC10/HTML-CSS-capstone-project/README.md

 - Hat tip to anyone whose code was used
 - Inspiration
-- CodeCademy
 - W3schools
 - freeCodeCamp
-- Main icon designed by <a href="https://www.flaticon.es/icono-gratis/bonsai_1500021" title="smalllikeart">smalllikeart</a> from <a href="https://www.flaticon.es/" title="Flaticon"> www.flaticon.es</a>
+- Main logo designed by <a href="https://www.flaticon.es/icono-gratis/bonsai_1500021" title="smalllikeart">smalllikeart</a> from <a href="https://www.flaticon.es/" title="Flaticon"> www.flaticon.es</a>
-- Some icons are created by Icons8.
-Please either link or buy.
+- Icons created by <a href="https://icons8.com/">Icons8</a>.
-- <a href="https://icons8.com/icon/109197/pottery">Pottery icon by Icons8</a>
+- <a href="https://www.behance.net/gallery/24796463/ZATTIX">Mohammed Awad</a>, in whose design guidelines this work is based.
+- Also this work is inspired in <a href="https://www.bonsaiempire.com/">Bonsai Empire</a>